-License and milestone revenue for the three months ended March 31, 2017 consisted of a one-time \$5.0 million payment received for a license to certain clinical data related to phentermine.
-There was no license and milestone revenue for the three months ended March 31, 2016.
+License and milestone revenue for the three and nine months ended September 30, 2017 consisted of the upfront payment of \$2.5 million under the Alvogen License Agreement in the third quarter and a one-time \$5.0 million payment received for a license to certain clinical data related to phentermine in the first quarter.
+There was no license and milestone revenue for the three and nine months ended September 30, 2016.
 License and milestone revenues are dependent on the timing of entering into new collaborations and the timing of our collaborators meeting certain milestone events.
 As a result, our license and milestone revenue will fluctuate materially between periods.